Sisters of the Immaculate Conception of the Blessed Virgin Mary: History

 Between 1918 and 1940 the congregation in Lithuania numbered 150 sisters with its motherhouse in Marijampolė and missions in 16 other locations throughout the country.
 Their founder, Jurgis Matulaitis, had designated its mission to be service to the poor and needy and it took on charitable, educational, health care and various other religious ministries seeking out the less fortunate.
 When Lithuania was occupied by the communists in 1940, the congregation was officially disbanded as the country fell under Soviet rule.
 The sisters went underground, living their religious life in secret and doing apostolic work to strengthen the faith of a people suffering constant religious persecution.
 In 1990 when Lithuania won its struggle for independence and the church was again able to function freely, the congregation was re-established and its mission renewed and expanded with the help of the community in the USA.

 The American mission, founded in 1936 with its center in Putnam, Connecticut had to function independently until 1990.
 Its various missions in the US and Canada served Lithuanian immigrants and local residents.
 Youth ministry, parish work, health care, publishing religious books and magazines and retreat work were undertaken by this relatively small community.
 In 1980 a new provincial house and spiritual renewal center was built in Putnam and is now functioning along with parish missions and youth ministry in Lemont, Illinois and Toronto, Ontario, Canada.
 A large modern Nursing Home was built nearby our provincial house and named after their founder, George Matulaitis, who was gifted with special compassion for the sick and disabled.
 The youth ministry is continued also in their summer Camp Neringa in Vermont.
-The Sisters celebrated the 70th anniversary of services in USA in 2006 and will be celebrating the 40th anniversary of Camp Neringa in 2009.
+The Sisters celebrated the 90th anniversary of services in USA in 2026 and will be celebrated the 50th anniversary of Camp Neringa in 2019.